 The building project:

 The scheme will have a phased approach.
-Latest costings provided by our quantity surveyor are shown below (and also include professional fees).
+Latest costings provided by our quantity surveyor are shown below (costs include professional fees).

 Phase 1 (cost estimated at approx. £440K)

-- increase and move storage space which will release 25-30 new seating spaces in our main meeting area to use for services
+- move storage space into the new hall which will increase seating in our main meeting area to use for services

 - move to a more economical and environmental heating solution